thelfer/tfel/docs/web/DefaultCZM-keywords.md

 property description or an array of material descriptions (othotropic behaviours) giving the mean linear thermal expansion coefficient.

-A material decription is either a floating point number, a formula or the name of an external MFront file.
+A material description is either a floating point number, a formula or the name of an external MFront file.

 The thermal expansion is computed as follows: